PGCE with QTS Secondary History

 - Professional skills and attributes, including keeping children safe

 - Feedback and assessment of teaching against the English Teachers' Standards, supported by a university tutor and school based mentor.

 The module areas are listed above, however the final titles are subject to final approval.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

 We recognise that embarking on a new course of study can sometimes be quite a challenging undertaking.
-Students have three main sources of support and information from the University during the course: firstly, there is the Group Tutor in their subject area.
-Secondly, each student is allocated a Personal Tutor, and thirdly, any student can get support on a range of issues from the Department Student Adviser.
+You will have support from a number of staff in the university including your group tutor.
+You will also have a personal tutor from your 11-16 specialism.
+Additionally any student can get support on a range of issues from a Department Student Adviser.

 The PGCE History is an active and interesting preparation for teaching History in the 11-16 age range with Qualified Teacher Status (QTS) assessment at two key stages.
 It is based on time in the University and placements across Bristol, South West England and South Wales.

 In subject studies sessions, students get the opportunity to:

 - Look at planning for stimulating, active learning